Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 What Is Hyperbaric Oxygen Therapy?

-Hyperbaric oxygen therapy (HBOT) is a type of therapy where patients breathe 100% pure medical-grade oxygen in a pressurized chamber.
+Hyperbaric oxygen therapy (HBOT) is a type of medical treatment where patients breathe 100% pure medical-grade oxygen in a pressurized chamber.
 This impact boosts oxygen levels in the body up to 20 times higher than normal, helping speed up the body’s self-healing mechanisms.

 How Does Aviv’s Unique HBOT Protocol for Stroke Work?